JonKing93/Github-Tutorial-Workshop/workshop/exercise-1.md

 ### License

 This box has options for automatically choosing a license for your project.
 A detailed discussion of licenses is beyond the scope of this workshop, but I'd encourage you to learn about them separately.
+If you are interested, [this site](https://choosealicense.com/) can help you choose a license, and you find a more in-depth discussion about licenses [here](https://opensource.org/licenses).

+If you're not sure what to use, just leave this box as "None".
 For the most part, using no license retains the rights to a work with you.
-If you already know a license you'd like to use, go ahead and select it now.
-Otherwise, just leave this box as "None".
+However, projects without a license aren't actually open source, so it's best to only use this as a temporary measure until you decide on a license.

 ### Create